 All of this has been made possible by the compassion and dedication of now 13,000 volunteers who chop, prepare, and deliver these meals every year.

-This they do, at dawn and at dusk, in the bitter cold and the sweltering heat; giving the gift of their hearts and their time to deliver 7,200 meals each weekday, to clients in all five boroughs, Hudson County, New Jersey and Westchester and Nassau Counties.
-No one has ever been turned away for any reason.
+This they do, at dawn and at dusk, in the bitter cold and the sweltering heat; giving the gift of their hearts and their time to deliver more than 10,000 meals each weekday, to clients in all five boroughs, Hudson County, New Jersey and Westchester, Suffolk, and Nassau Counties.
+No one who qualifies has ever been turned away for any reason.